Clean-ingredient TRAWENMOOR cosmetics with discounts of up to 50%

 - Increased skin sensitivity: When these fatty acids are lacking, the skin may be more prone to irritation and inflammation.

-Restoring fatty acid balance with the help of cosmetics
+Restoring fatty acid balance with cosmetics

 - Products with vitamin E: Vitamin E is a powerful antioxidant that can help protect the skin from free radical damage.